Colophon

 Public domain images via Wikimedia Commons and Old Book Art.

 My site and a lot of my art are in black and white.
 Don’t get me wrong, I love colors.
 I just find that adding colors to a design introduces a couple extra steps for me to think about.
-I also wanted to match my zines, which are printed with black toner.
+My original idea was also to match my zines, which are printed with black toner.

 Websites can be incredibly powerful tools for sharing art and ideas.
 Making a website accessible uses its power to the fullest, making it a document that can be read in versatile ways.